 - create your own printable budget template that you can update daily

 - download a budgeting app to your phone that will track your cash flows

 #3 A budget helps you increase your savings

 A budget can help you save money simply because you’re making that decision ahead of time.
 When you include a “savings” category in your budget, you treat it like any other bill.
 This ensures that you prioritize savings and pay yourself first.

 Adding an emergency savings category will help you save up enough cash to cover 3 to 6 months of living expenses.
 Your emergency fund will keep you from going into more debt when unexpected expenses arise.

 Also, your budget will inform you of how large your emergency fund needs to be.
 In a financial crisis situation, your main priority is covering necessary expenses like housing and food.
 By reviewing your spending plan, you can quickly calculate a “bare-bones” budget for times when finances are lacking.

-How to save money with a budget:
+Here are 3 things you can do to save money with a budget: